Virtue Restaurant: Southern Dining in Chicago

 But why not go all the way?

 For my entree, I ordered the striped bass at the recommendation of my waiter.
 I typically don’t order fish at restaurants unless it’s fried, but this dish felt particularly elegant, served atop a bed of black rice, a visually striking and texturally satisfying choice.
 The hot sauce pickled okra added a tangy kick, while the country ham crumbs sprinkled on top added another layer of flavor.
-I was shocked at just how much I enjoyed this dish, and since it was recommended to me, I’m not passing the recommendation on to you.
+I was shocked at just how much I enjoyed this dish, and since it was recommended to me, I’m now passing the recommendation on to you.

 Try it—you’ll love it.